 Packaging, like a form of fashion, has trends that come and go annually, if not quarterly.

 But these trends aren't just about the visual design of packaging; the same way fashion trends aren't always about the visual appearance of the garment.

 The shape, material and that design's place in the bigger scheme of the business and society play a massive role.

-And, despite the quandaries that 2020 has thrown at everyone, packaging design grew and evolved in its way.
+And, despite the quandaries that the last year or so has thrown at everyone, packaging design grew and evolved in its way.

 Data-backed packaging trends